Bidding process for DIA concessions is unfair and needs reform, city auditor says

-O’Brien and his team discovered that the airport allows some concessionaires to bypass bidding processes.
+O’Brien and his team have found that the airport allows some concessionaires to circumvent bidding processes.
 The DIA’s “Premium Concession Program” was designed to provide incentives to concessionaires that airport officials believe bring value to the airport, according to the audit report.
 But the airport pays $500,000 a year to an outside company to run the incentive program and has never assessed whether it is truly beneficial.

 There are also many elements of the airport’s contractual operation that are unfair, including allowing concessionaires whose contracts have expired to “book” and keep their spaces.
-As of August, 40% of active concession deals at DIA were backlogs dating back to at least the end of 2019, according to Thursday’s press release.
-The average length of contract expiry was more than 5.5 years, with some going back a dozen years.
+As of August, 40% of active dealership contracts at DIA were backlogs dating back to at least the end of 2019, according to Thursday’s press release.
+The average length of contract expiration was over five and a half years, with some dating back a dozen years.

 The airport’s practice of destroying score sheets that measure bidders’ suitability for concession opportunities also renders the process opaque and raises further questions about fairness, the auditor’s report says.
 The process was also audited in 2014 and it was recommended at the time that airport officials stop destroying the sheets.

-The bidding process for airport concessions was the focus of a 2018 lawsuit.
-That lawsuit alleged, in part, that DIA officials destroyed tally sheets showing that a contract for four catering locations had been awarded to a lower rated bidder.
-The case was dismissed but refiled in 2019 with additional allegations that the FBI was investigating the bid-rigging allegations.
+The tendering process for the airport concessions has been at the center of a trial in 2018.
+That lawsuit alleged, in part, that DIA officials destroyed tally sheets showing that a contract for four dining locations had been awarded to a lower-rated bidder.
+The case was dismissed but re-filed in 2019 with additional claims that the FBI was investigating allegations of bid-rigging.
 That case is still pending in Denver District Court, according to attorney Stephen Long.